 The New Zealand Web Accessibility Standard 1.1

-The NZ standard is based on the Web Content Accessibility Guidelines (WCAG) 2.0, an international standard that has been adopted by governments around the world.
+This Standard is based on the Web Content Accessibility Guidelines (WCAG) 2.1, the international standard for web accessibility.

 - Perceivable — information and user interface must be presented in ways that users can perceive.

 - Operable — functionality must be available to all users, for example through a keyboard.